fonoster/goodtok/README.md

 cd goodtok
 ```

-Run the following command inside the directory to generate a set of security keys.
+Next, run the following command inside the directory to generate a set of security keys.
 These keys will be used to sign and verify the JWT tokens.

 ```bash
 mkdir -p .keys